kimvandenhouten/PyJobShopSTNUs/README.md

 # stochasticRCPSPmax
-This repository implements a proactive, reactive, and a hybrid approach for stochastic RCPSP/max.
+This repository implements a proactive, a reactive, and a hybrid approach for stochastic RCPSP/max.
 It uses state-of-the-art techniques from Constraint Programming (CP) and Simple Temporal Networks with Uncertainty (STNUs).

 ## Installation and practical issues